vdimitriev/ecomm/README.md

-## Ecomm application
+## Ecomm web application

-Created with Spring Boot and GraphQL.
+The application have been build as multimodule spring boot application, of which there are two web modules, ecomm-products and ecomm-images, as part of federation managed by apollo.

+ecomm-products acts as a main module as it contains flyway scripts for creating the database.
+Both modules use the ecomm-core, which contains all the entities, dtos, repositories and services. ecomm-products and ecomm-images only have controllers.

-It can be run using docker-compose:
+### The application can be run using docker-compose.

 > docker-compose up

-then open the browser to http://localhost:8085/graphiql
+then open the browser to http://localhost:4000, and write some queries.
+There are sample queries in sample.graphql.

-The application exposes two endpoints, /product and /image.

-/product has some implementation, one can create product and list all the products /image is not yet implemented.

-rover dev --name ecomm-products --schema ./ecomm-products/src/main/resources/graphql/schema.graphqls --url http://localhost:8081/graphql rover dev --name ecomm-images --schema ./ecomm-images/src/main/resources/graphql/schema.graphqls --url http://localhost:8082/graphql

-rover supergraph compose --config ./supergraph.yaml > supergraph.graphql
+### Further improvements

+- Unit tests
+- Integration tests
+- Functional tests
+- Authentication & Authorization